Ren-Mingyang/Ren-Mingyang.github.io/_pages/about.md

 ## Professional Services
 **Journal Reviewer**
-- Journal of the American Statistical Association; Biometrics; Statistica Sinica; Statistics in Medicine; Annals of the Institute of Statistical Mathematics; Artificial Intelligence Review; Scientific Reports; ACM Transactions on Mathematical Software
+- Journal of the American Statistical Association; Biometrics; Bernoulli; Statistica Sinica; Statistics in Medicine; Annals of the Institute of Statistical Mathematics; Artificial Intelligence Review; Scientific Reports; ACM Transactions on Mathematical Software